High sheriff: Northern Ireland

+Republic of Ireland

+No new appointments to the office of high sheriff were made after the Constitution of the Irish Free State came into force in 1922.
+The existing high sheriffs continued in office but had no functions, as the grand jury and assizes were first disused and then formally abolished by the Courts of Justice Act 1924.
+The office of high sheriff was formally abolished by the Court Officers Act 1926.
+The 1926 act envisaged gradually merging the office of under-sheriff into that of county registrar, but instead it was retained and renamed sheriff by the Court Officers Act 1945.

 United States

 The position of high sheriff in the United States generally denotes the superior sheriff in a state, or the head of a statewide sheriff's department.
 Such a position exists in Rhode Island (executive high sheriff), and Hawaii.
 In New Hampshire, the ten high sheriffs are the senior law enforcement officers of each county, and have police powers throughout the state.

 The Cherokee Nation formerly appointed a high sheriff, who was also the warden and treasurer of the Cherokee National Jail in Oklahoma.
 The position was created in 1876, after the abolition of the Light Horse.
 The first Cherokee high sheriff was Sam Sixkiller, appointed in 1876.